tushortz/GNU-Octave-Completions/README.md

 Just type the words and the completion suggestions should show up.
 If you still don't understand how to use it.
 Just flow along.

-> **Note:** For best result, you can disable Matlab Completions(if installed) so that only the GUI methods would show up in the completion lists.
+> **Note:** For best result, you can disable Matlab Completions(if installed) so that only the GNU Octave completions would show up in the completion lists.

 ## Installation
 > Important: You need to have `Package Control` installed first on your sublime text which can be found at [The Package Contol Website](http://packagecontrol.io)